 The Department of Visual Art at the University of Kansas seeks individuals qualified to teach part- to full-time courses in the areas of Drawing, Painting, Sculpture, Printmaking, Textiles, Visual Art Education, Metalsmithing/Jewelry, Expanded Media (Performance Art, Installation Art) and Ceramics, as well as special topics courses in related areas.
 The Lecturer pool is for non tenure-track positions and is updated every year.
 We accept applications at any time, and make appointments in mid-to-late spring semester for the following academic year (or at other times when teachers are needed to fill unexpected vacancies).

-Application materials will be reviewed with departmental instructional needs.
-The successful candidate must have appropriate authorization to work in the U.S. before employment begins.
+The successful applicant must have appropriate authorization to work in the U.S. before employment begins.

 Contact Information to Applicants